 (2) No utility may modify or revise its rules or regulations or its schedules of rates and charges until the utility files and receives approval from the Commission for any such modification or revision.

 (3) Each utility shall maintain for customer inspection upon request during regular business hours at its main in-state business office, a current copy of Chapters 25-9, 25-22 and 25-30, Florida Administrative Code, a current copy of Chapter 367, F.S., and a copy of the utility's current tariffs, current system(s) map(s), current territory maps, rules, regulations and schedules and current developer agreements.
+The Commission shall provide current copies of the above rules and statute to each utility.

 Specific Authority: 367.121, F.S.

 Law Implemented: 367.081, F.S.